timijonze/alx_html_css/headphones/readme.md

 Clone the forked repository using 'git clone (url)' Add code, and if it should be tested, add tests
 Update the documentation
-Make sure the test suite is valid and code lints
-Issue pull request